fokhruli/fokhruli/README.md

 ### Hi there 👋
+I like to think the nature as complex geometry 🧠🤖💥.
+Let's find the best way to understand the world.
+And This is geometric deep learning.
 <!--
 **fokhruli/fokhruli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.